 Re-framing "Withdrawal"

-It is just a reminder from the physical brain of what the mind used to prefer.
-There is a temporary lag until the brain catches up to the new instructions your mind has provided.
+There is a temporary lag until the physical brain catches up to the newly widened awareness your mind has provided.
 This lag is what people call the "withdrawal effect."